Valentin-V-Marinin/ControlWorks/README.md

 # ControlWorks
-This repository includes all control works inspiring GB.
+This repository includes all control works which was offered by GB.